Laurier-Fintech/OpenFintech/README.md

 ### **5. Output**

-The output of Model.backtest contains the price data as a pandas df and the performance of the settings provided to the algorithm.
+The output of Model.backtest contains the price data and the trade data as a pandas df along with the performance of the settings provided to the algorithm.

 - {'price_data':             1. open  2. high    3. low  4. close    5. volume     6.
 EMA5    7.
 SMA15
   2023-04-18  187.150   187.69  183.5775    184.31   92067016.0  185.355453  189.188667